Chromatron: Chromatron

-In 1951 Ernest Lawrence, a 1939 Nobel Prize winner and professor at University of California, Berkeley best known as the father of the cyclotron, patented a new solution to the color decoding problem.
+In 1951, Ernest Lawrence, a 1939 Nobel Prize winner and professor at University of California, Berkeley best known as the father of the cyclotron, patented a new solution to the color decoding problem.
 This system, the "Chromatron" or simply "Lawrence Tube", used an electronic focusing system in place of RCA's mechanical solution.
+One of the Chromatron's technologies, the 1957 patent for target structure for the display tubes, was invented by Edwin McMillan, a 1951 Nobel Prize winner and fellow researcher/administrator with Ernest Lawrence at the Berkeley Radiation Lab.

 The system consisted of a series of thin metal wires or plates placed about 1/2-inch behind the phosphor screen.
 The wires were used to electrically focus the beams and bend them onto the correct phosphors, which were arranged in vertical stripes.
 The phosphor covered over 50% of the screen's area, whereas the contemporary shadow masks covered about 25%.
 This led to much brighter images using the same amount of power.

 Each focusing element consisted of a pair of wires, and a conductive aluminum coating on the back of the phosphors.
 The screen was normally charged with a potential of 3000 to 4500 V between the wires and the aluminum, resulting in a curved electric field between the grid and the screen.
 When the electron beam from the gun entered the region between the grid and the screen it was accelerated and focused down to a tiny spot, normally impinging on the green phosphor.
 By varying the relative voltage between the two wires in each pair, the beam would be bent one direction or the other, allowing control over the color.
 Unlike a shadow mask, all of the signal eventually reached the screen, further reducing power requirements.